 When Horus came of age he fought his uncle in a series of battles and was able to win but it cost him his eye.
 So believe his eye was lost by Set who ripped it out, tore it into six pieces and threw it away, another theory states that it was Horus himself who took his eye out as a sacrifice to bring back his father from the dead.
 The eye was later restored by his consort Hathor the goddess of Beauty, joy, health, and love or by Thoth the god of Wisdom.
 The Amulets of the eye were made out of Gold, Lapis Lazuli & carnelian and used for both the dead and the living.

-Eye of Horus Significance
+Significance of Eye of Horus

 The eye of Horus also holds a mathematical knowledge as each piece of the six-part of the eye is given a fraction as a unit of measurement the right side of the eye is 1/2, the pupil is 1/4, the eyebrow is 1/8, the left side of the eye is 1/16, the curved tail is 1/32, and the teardrop is 1/64.
 All these fractions add up to 63/64, and the missing part is believed to either represent the magical abilities and powers of Thoth or to illustrate the notion that nothing is truly perfect.

-Besides the mathematical significant, each part had a connection with a different sense, the right side of the eye is associated with the sense of smell because it is the closest to the nose and resembles the organ.
+Besides the mathematical significance, each part had a connection with a different sense, the right side of the eye is associated with the sense of smell because it is the closest to the nose and resembles the organ.
 The pupil represents the sense of sight, while the eyebrow represents thought because it can be used to express our thoughts.
 The left side of the eye represents the sense of hearing because it points towards the ear, and resembles a musical instrument.
 The curved tail corresponds to the sense of taste because it resembles a sprout from a planted stalk of wheat or grain.